The World of Null-A: Critical reception

 In his author's introduction to the 1970 revised edition, van Vogt acknowledges that he has taken Knight's criticisms seriously, thus the reason for his revising the novel so many years after its original publication.

 In 1974 Damon Knight walked back his original criticisms:

+Analysis

+The story is one of the earliest examples of the use of the word and concept of videotelephone in Anglophone literature.

 Sequels

-The World of Null-A was followed by the sequel, The Pawns of Null-A (also known as The Players of Null-A) (1956), and much later by a follow-up, Null-A Three (1984).
+The World of Null-A was followed by the sequel, The Pawns of Null-A (also known as The Players of Null-A, 1956), and much later by a follow-up, Null-A Three (1984).

-In 2008 John C. Wright wrote a new chapter to the story of Gilbert Gosseyn, Null-A Continuum, in the style of van Vogt.
+In 2008 John C. Wright wrote a novel as new chapter to the story of Gilbert Gosseyn, Null-A Continuum, in the style of van Vogt.